MichaelDesantis/No-Nonsense-Github-Project/README.md

 #####New GIT commands used

-1. git branch  (view all existing branches on your local machine)
+1. git branch  (view all existing branches on your local repository)
 2. git branch branchName (creates a new branch named branchName)
 3. git checkout branchName  (switch from current branch onto a branch named branchName)
 4. git checkout -b branchname (creates a new branch named branchName and switches to it, combination of above two commands)